What to do

 A more extensive list of elements is available within the Subject Glossary for Te Ao Haka: https://ncea.education.govt.nz/arts/te-ao-haka?view=subject-glossary

-As you start to think about what your music will sound like, consider the kaupapa of your item.
-What elements would effectively communicate this kaupapa through music?
-How could you best use these elements together in a song?
+As you start to think about what your music will sound like, consider the following:

 Examples of elements include: